-- A. Provide cultural activities for the community, state, and region; - B. Provide professional expertise and services of faculty and staff to the community, state, and region; - C. Provide professional expertise to societies and associations; - D. Provide for the lifelong learning needs of the community, state, and region by offering a comprehensive program of continuing education; - E. Provide for effective governance of the University by encouraging faculty and staff participation on university committees and councils; - F. Provide faculty and staff leadership for student honor societies, service organizations, and other special groups; - G. Provide a comprehensive program of alumni services which includes alumni participation in the areas of academics, research and development, recruiting, and fund-raising, and which recognizes outstanding achievement by alumni; - H. Assess and reward excellence in service.
+- A. Provide cultural activities for the community, state, and region; - B Provide professional expertise and services of faculty and staff to the community, state, and region; - C Provide professional expertise to societies and associations; - D Provide for the lifelong learning needs of the community, state, and region by offering a comprehensive program of continuing education; - E ProvideforeffectivegovernanceoftheUniversitybyencouragingfaculty and staff participation on university committees and councils: - F Provide faculty and staff leadership for student honor societies, service organizations, and other special groups; - G Provide a comprehensive program of alumni services that includes alumni participation in the areas of academics, research and development, recruiting, and fund-raising, and that recognizes outstanding achievement by alumni; - H Assess and reward excellence in service.